AlexxisHamiel/My-SQL-Portfolio/README.md

-# My-SQL-Portfolio
+Hello!
+Welcome to my SQL portfolio
-Portfolio of different Projects using SQL.
+Portfolio of different Projects using PostgreSQL.
+If you have any questions please contact me alexxishamiel@gmail.com